ajakhotia/robotFarm/README.md

 ### 🧑‍💻 Build from source

-Use the quick build script to build robotFarm from source on your machine.
+Use the [quickBuild.sh](tools/quickBuild.sh) script to build `robotFarm` in your own environment.
+This script will download the source code, install the required dependencies, build and install the libraries and clean up all temporary artifacts — ideal for build-and-forget scenarios.

 > [!WARNING] Note the use of `sudo` in the following command